 In September, a tragic death of a truck driver occurred whilst picking up goods from Vallvik Mill.
 Although the cause is yet not clear, the incident underscores the importance of always putting safety first in our workplaces.
 Our thoughts go to the deceased’s relatives, friends and colleagues.

-In summary, we have established a higher utilization level and production volume in our mills creating continued growth opportunities, not least within our selected niches.
-Our focus is to constantly optimize the factors we ourselves can influence regardless of external factors.
-With a strong momentum in the organization and solid finances, we are well prepared for both potential challenges and opportunities going forward.
-I would like to conclude by expressing my gratitude to the entire organization customers and suppliers for the excellent quarter and first half results of 2019.
+In conclusion, it is clear that we have established a new level of availability and production volumes in the mills.
+This creates continued growth opportunities, not least in our selected niches.
+Our focus is to constantly optimize the factors that we can influence ourselves regardless of external factors.
+With a strong spirit in the organization and solid finances, we are well prepared for both challenges and opportunities.
+Once again, I would like to extend a warm thanks to our organization, customers and suppliers.

 Lennart Eberleh, President and CEO